audax/pypo/README.rst

 |Build Status|

 Pypo is a self hosted bookmarking service like `Pocket`_.
-This is a very early alpha.
-There will be an android application, bookmarklets and possibly a firefox extension to add, search and view the bookmarks.
+There also is a rudimentary android application and firefox extension to add and view the bookmarks.

 It's main components are built with: